edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.3.md

 # Objectives (Slack out to students, have unique students read each one and Instructor makes a comment after each one being read)

-* Students will learn more advances CSS styling to make more beautiful web pages
+* Students will learn more advanced CSS styling to make more beautiful web pages
 * Students will understand the html box-model and how it impacts CSS styling
 * Students will understand how to make multi-column websites
 * Students will learn how to use Heroku and deploy their code to it